 For many years, the kitchen peninsula’s have been a popular design element within G-Shaped, L-Shaped,

 U-Shaped, and even Galley kitchen layout designs.
 Peninsula cabinet layouts can be either a continuation of the base cabinets along the wall extending the kitchen or creating an L-Shape or they can be an independent run of cabinets that attach to a wall extending the layout.
 Adding a kitchen peninsula is an easy way to transform or expand the layout of your kitchen.
 For example, a Galley or a Straight Wall kitchen layout can be extended longer in length or transformed into an L-Shaped layout with the help of a kitchen peninsula.

-Peninsula cabinets can be accessed from both sides or just the kitchen side with a panel covering the back.
-Peninsulas can accommodate appliances, sinks, and or seating at either counter height or bar height, it all depends on the available space and how you want it to function.
+Peninsula cabinets can be accessed from three sides, two sides. or just the kitchen side with a panel covering the back and end cap.
+Kitchen peninsulas are a popular place to incorporate kitchen appliances, sinks, and/or seating at either counter height or bar height.
+It all depends on the available space and how you want your kitchen to function.

 Is a Peninsula Right for Your Kitchen?

 While a kitchen peninsula is not exactly the same as the ever-so-popular kitchen island, it does have its advantages.
 Peninsulas don’t have space requirements that a typical kitchen island does and with the accessibility only on three sides, it can function as a sort of barrier keeping the traffic flow out of the main work area while still providing the extra prep and storage space.
 They can be the perfect solution for achieving an open floorplan in a smaller kitchen.
 After seeing these kitchen designs you may discover a kitchen peninsula is at the top of your kitchen wish list!

 Explore the gallery below by clicking the arrows to find more inspiration for your kitchen peninsula.